 This was a pretty special race.
 You can get the details at the official site, which I designed for the event.
 The short explanation is that a local athlete had a stroke in December, and has no medical insurance through his job.
 He’s a really nice guy, and nobody likes to see people like that knocked down by the World, so the local Running Community put together a race to help him.
 More accurately, Two of his closest friends put it together.

 My good camera is still out for repair, and my old backup camera has decided to stop working.
 More accurately, it stopped working just after I took the above photo of myself.
 There are a few pics from my crummy cell phone camera, but for the most part I was pretty much in the soup.
 Fortunately, Megan was nice enough to send me her photos.
 I’ve given her photo credit in the footers.
-You can see the rest of her photos in her Facebook Album.

 Before the Race

 Jennifer Smock and David Cross had originally planned for a normal starting time of 8am, but the folks in charge of Hampton Park had other ideas.
 They wouldn’t let anyone in until after 9am.
 Below you can see an exasperated Jennifer and an amused Maurice, both waiting to gain entry to the park.

 Where was I, you ask?
 Well, I was the worst kind of lost.
 I was at the park, but I couldn’t find the gate where everyone else was.
 I was actually worried for a few minutes about whether I had the time right.
 Eventually I decided to just park the car and walk through the park.

 Once inside, I immediately saw the registration table.
 So basically, I was within an easy walk from my goal the entire time.
 Everyone was gathered, so apparently nobody else had any trouble finding things.
 I’m the only one around who couldn’t find his ass with both hands.